Donitzo/three.js-volume-renderer/README.md

 When alpha blending is used, an extinction coefficient determines how much light is absorbed at each step, allowing you to see through semi-transparent volumes like smoke or mist.
 If lighting is enabled, we also estimate a normal at each step by computing the forward difference of the volume data, letting you illuminate the volume with directional or point lights for more realistic shading.

-In other words, raymarching gives you a flexible way to render volumetric effects—whether that means blending partial transparency for smoke-like objects or simply accumulating a mean value for diagnostic or statistical visualization.

 ## Instructions

 1. Import the VolumeRenderer (update the three.js import in the file)